Nexiauk/fableseed_stories/README.md

 **Black Parrot 1**
 ![][image6]

 **Queen of Night**
 ![][image7]

 **Black Parrot 2**
 ![][image8]

-I decided to go with the **Black Parrot 1** for its balanced mix of greens and purples, with a lighter colour suitable for text.
+I decided to go with **Black Parrot 1** for its balanced mix of greens and purples, with a lighter colour suitable for text.
 I also took Woodsmoke (almost black) from **Black Parrot 2.**

 [Colorkit](https://colorkit.co/color/6830c1/) was used to find the closest matching Tailwind colours.